 At Holy Spirit we encourage the use of technology as a valuable tool that assists and supports learning.
 Integrated into all areas of the curriculum, iPads (and computers) are used to enhance student learning and prepare them for the digital world in which we live.
 Technology allows students to learn in different ways and develop a range of learning skills.
 Our curriculum provides students with authentic and connected learning challenges that foster curiosity, confidence, persistence, innovation, creativity, respect and cooperation.

-All students at Holy Spirit Primary School from Kindergarten to Year 6 attend French lessons each week which are held in the dedicated French room.
+All students at Holy Spirit Primary School from Kindergarten to Year 6 access Chinese lessons each week via an online program, My Chinese Teacher.

-The curriculum includes learning the French language as well as cultural aspects of France and francophone countries and communities around the world.
+The curriculum includes learning the Chinese language as well as cultural aspects of China.

-Activities include singing, poetry, listening to stories, watching cartoons and movies, conversation, art and craft, using computers and iPads and playing pétanque.
+Activities include singing, poetry, listening to stories, watching cartoons and movies, conversation, art and craft, using computers and iPads and playing games.
 Connections are made with other curriculum areas where possible.